March 11, 2019

 This is a compelling argument as Gladwell’s book sales would attest, but it doesn’t bear close scrutiny.
 In the case of The Beatles their later creativity was clearly the result of a number of factors which included their practised musical expertise but also access to new technology and new ideas about recording introduced to them by George Martin and – here it is again – drugs.
-Nor does it explain why bands with little or no expertise – we’re looking at you The Sex Pistols – could still innovate.
+Nor does it explain why bands with less technical expertise – we’re looking at you The Sex Pistols – could still innovate.
 This returns us to the findings of the team at Drexler.

 A 2014 meta analysis from academics at Princeton looked at the links between expertise and performance in creative fields such as music, sport and gaming as well as less creative fields such as the major professions.
 Across the board the analysis of 88 studies found that deliberate practice accounted for a mere 12 percent difference in performance levels.

 What was interesting about the study is that performance levels varied widely across the domains.
 There was just a 1 percent difference in the professional field, but an 18 percent difference in sports and 21 percent difference in music.
 “There is no doubt that deliberate practice is important, from both a statistical and a theoretical perspective.
 It is just less important than has been argued,” the study concludes.
 “For scientists, the important question now is, what else matters?”
 It is a question that hangs in the air, unanswered like Pilate’s.

 The lesson for workplace designers and occupiers is to approach creativity as they would an objective like productivity or engagement.
 These are issues of such complexity that we cannot simply suggest that any specific working environment or feature will have any impact.
 We can (and should) reach for solutions, but they will always remain just beyond our grasp.